 #2 Harvest Time

-The leaves drop and harvest time begins, a favorite time to visit the farmers markets throughout the area, as well as local farm stands!
-Much anticipated tomatoes, chiles, corn and pumpkins will fill the tables at the Boulder Country Farmer’s Market.
-Pumpkin patches will open in October, and along with them come all the fun of fall farms — corn mazes, hayrides, petting zoos and spooky haunted houses.
+Much-anticipated tomatoes, chiles, corn, and pumpkins will fill the tables at the Boulder Country Farmer’s Market as well as local farm stands.
+Pumpkin patches will open in October, and along with them come all the fun of fall farms—corn mazes, hayrides, petting zoos, and spooky haunted houses.

 #3 Outdoor Activities

-As creek levels fall, Boulderites will begin to shift focus of outdoor activities from the creeks and reservoirs to trails and playgrounds.
+As creek levels fall, Boulderites begin to shift the focus of outdoor activities from the creeks and reservoirs to trails and playgrounds.
 Hiking is a year-round favorite, but it is particularly sweet in the fall, with temperatures dropping to a more comfortable level for hikers and their canine companions.
-Fall colors are especially beautiful long the Mesa Trail, and around Wonderland Lake.
+Fall colors are especially beautiful along the Mesa Trail, and around Wonderland Lake.

 #4 Seasonal Drinks

 Fall in Boulder is the perfect time of year for a hot drink, and for coffee lovers, there are plenty of delicious seasonal favorites, including The Unseen Bean‘s brown sugar and mocha Sweet Dreams Latte, and The Point Cafe‘s classic Pumpkin Spice Latte.
 Or spend the afternoon sipping delicious teas & fall favorites at the beautiful Boulder Dushanbe Teahouse.

 Fall isn’t official until you’ve had a pumpkin spiced-something.
 Even if pumpkin spice isn’t your thing, seasonal holiday favorites begin to pop up as soon as football season starts.
 Boulder’s craft beer scene features everything from Oktoberfest lagers to pumpkin ales.